Smart Meters FAQs

 Smart meter technology allows you to better monitor and manage your energy usage.
 With the same type of access to your billing and usage information that you currently have with your bank or credit card company, you’ll know how much energy you use – and what it costs – so you can make simple changes that can save you money on your energy bill.
 Instead of only receiving a monthly bill, you’ll have access to daily – and even hourly – usage information.

 The Edison Foundation Institute for Electric Innovation states that approximately 76 million smart meters have currently been deployed in the United States, which means that about 60 percent of U.S. households now have them.
 By 2020, smart meter deployment is expected to reach 90 million in the U.S. In fact, analog meters are no longer being manufactured.

 Most Avista residential and commercial customers in Washington State.
-If we provide your electric service, you’ll receive a new smart electric meter; if we provide your natural gas service, you’ll receive a smart module on your existing gas meter.
+If we provide your electric service, you’ll receive a smart electric meter; if we provide your natural gas service, you’ll receive a smart module on your existing gas meter.